 As part of the suite of reforms related to the use of the VET Student Loans scheme by Registered Training Organisations, as announced by the Federal Department of Education on 8 December 2015, new regulations specifies that to access VET Student Loans, applicants must display competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) in both reading and numeracy.
 The Core Skills Profile for Adults (CSPA) can be used to demonstrate competence in reading and numeracy where this is required.

 Important Information for completing the CSPA on a TAFE SA campus:

-- If you require CSPA as part of Course Admissions Requirements, bookings can be made by calling TAFE SA on 08 8417 0501.
+- If you require CSPA as part of Course Admissions Requirements for a competitive course or choose to undertake CSPA at a campus, bookings can be made by calling TAFE SA on 08 8417 0501.

 - Participants must arrive in time to find parking, sign-in and provide ID.
 Those that arrive after the nominated start time may not be admitted.

 - Applicants must show photographic ID or two other pieces of ID at the session.
 Each applicant's SATAC TAFE reference number must be recorded at the session.